lucasxlu/XCloud/README.md

 * Technical details can be read from our [Technical Report](https://lucasxlu.github.io/blog/about/XCloud.pdf).

-If you use our codebase or models in your research, please cite this project.
-We will release a paper or technical report later.
+If you use our codebase or models in your research, please cite this project. **We have release a [Technical Report](https://lucasxlu.github.io/blog/about/XCloud.pdf) about this project**.
 ```
 @misc{xu2019xcloud,
   author =       {Lu Xu and Yating Wang},